Winnebago Walleye Series Official Rules

 - First flight must be off plane and in line by the check-in boat by 3:00 pm.
 Second flight must be off plane and in line by the check-in boat by 3:30 pm.
 At 3:01 pm/3:31 pm you are late and will be disqualified from the tournament, NO EXCEPTIONS.

-- Teams MUST stop at the check-in boat and show their official bump-board, which has their boat number on it, and a WWS member will check you in.
+- Teams MUST stop at the check-in boat and show their card with boat number, and a WWS member will check you in.
 Make sure you exchange acknowledgement with the individual at check-in.
 If you do NOT have any fish, turn in your bump-board at the check-in boat.

 - Weigh-in will start as early as 1:00 pm.